andrealopezpalomeque/viaje-grupo/docs/adding-groups.md

-# Adding Groups to Text the Check
+# Adding Groups to Text The Check

-This guide explains how to create new groups and manage users in Text the Check.
+This guide explains how to create new groups and manage users in Text The Check.

 ---